 Name: Criminal & Medical Inadmissibility Rules

 Description: Canadians are among the harshest critics of the medical inadmissibility rules, saying Canada should treat newcomers on the same terms as citizens.
-The Trudeau gov't has taken note, so watch this space: a consultation is underway.
+The Trudeau gov't has taken note, and some reforms have already taken effect.
 By contrast, rules barring migrants with criminal records are considered firm but fair, as Canadians have long supported rehabilitation as a goal, and this is reflected in the immigration rules.